 If you have bare patches in your lawn, it’s a simple project to reseed them.
-It just takes some simple prep work and two to three weeks of everyday dedication.
+How to get grass to grow in bare spots begins with some simple prep work and two to three weeks of everyday dedication.
 That’s the daily watering part.
 And if you’re unwilling to make that commitment, don’t even bother.
 You’re just wasting your time.

 The best times for reseeding patches are mid-spring and mid-fall.
 Yes, you can do it in the heat of summer, but it’s tough.
 The heat makes it next to impossible to nurse along the seedlings until they can get by without your help.